Pimp My LLM: Leveraging Variability Modeling to Tune Inference Hyperparameters: Introduction

 Recent research has sought to better characterize and mitigate the environmental footprint of \glspl{llm} during its training and inference phases.
 In particular, improving inference efficiency is essential for reducing costs and carbon emissions~\cite{zhou2024survey}, as \glspl{llm} are executed millions of times per day at a large scale, with inference accounting for over $90$\% of total \gls{llm} compute cycles~\cite{fu2025llmco2,patel2024characterizing}.
-Inference efficiency has thus become a central research focus, and researchers have investigated various inference parameters and their impact on diverse metrics related to energy consumption, performance and accuracy ~\cite{samsi2023words,luccioni2024power,maliakel2025investigating,wilkins2024offline,coignion2024green,stojkovic2024towards,fernandez2025energy,patel2024characterizing,stojkovic2025dynamollm,husom2025sustainable,wu2025unveiling,lazuka2024llm,fu2025llmco2,martinez2025impact,caravaca2025prompts}.
+Inference efficiency has thus become a central research focus, and researchers have investigated various inference parameters and their impact on diverse metrics related to energy consumption, performance, and accuracy (\eg~\cite{samsi2023words,luccioni2024power,fernandez2025energy,martinez2025impact}).
 Some studies have focused more specifically on generation hyperparameters---\ie parameters that control generation behavior such as beam width, temperature, top-p or caching strategy~\cite{shi2402thorough,arias2025decoding,nik2025impact}.
 However, inference servers such as Hugging Face Transformers~\cite{wolf2019huggingface}, \gls{vllm}~\cite{kwon2023efficient}, and \gls{tgi}\footnote{\url{https://github.com/huggingface/text-generation-inference}} exhibit a wide range of such parameters~\cite{park2025survey}.
 The possible combinations of these parameters result in an enormous configuration space, where interactions between options are often non-linear or implicit.
 This results in two main challenges: \emph{(i)} configuring inference systems manually in practice is challenging, as many parameter configurations are invalid, redundant, or interdependent; and \emph{(ii)} exhaustive empirical evaluation is computationally infeasible.
 Consequently, most recent studies focus primarily on a limited set of commonly used parameters and analyze them in isolation, without systematically exploring or modeling parameter combinations.
-These limitations mirror a long-standing challenge in software engineering: reasoning about highly configurable systems.
-Such systems are characterized by built-in variability, offering a set of configuration options that can be combined in different ways to adapt their functional behavior and performance to diverse user requirements~\cite{alves2020sampling,agh2024software}.
-To manage this variability, various techniques have been developed for modeling and reasoning about large configuration spaces~\cite{chen2009variability,czarnecki2012cool,schaefer2012software}.
-Among these, \emph{feature modeling} has emerged as a foundational formalism~\cite{czarnecki2007feature,batory2005feature,marques2019software,berger2013survey}. \glspl{fm} describes configurable systems through hierarchical features, dependencies, and constraints, and can be translated into propositional logic for automated reasoning~\cite{galindo2019automated}.
-While feature modeling has been successfully applied in domains such as cloud configuration and performance optimization, it has not, to the best of our knowledge, been used to explore the configuration space of \glspl{llm}.
-Instead, recent work has primarily explored the opposite direction, using \glspl{llm} to assist with variability-related tasks such as feature modeling and configuration analysis~\cite{acher2023generative,stumpfle2024automating,acher2023programming,galindo2023large,kebaili2024empirical,zine2025llm,lopez2025configuration}.
-In this paper, we consider Hugging Face Transformers as a highly configurable system.
-In particular, we focus on the inference phase and its generation hyperparameters.
-Our goal is threefold: \emph{(i)} to ease configuration by grouping all relevant generation hyperparameters and explicitly modeling their constraints; \emph{(ii)} to complement existing analyses by studying how generation hyperparameters and their interactions affect energy, latency, accuracy, and the trade-offs among these measurements; and \emph{(iii)} to propose predictive models for unseen configurations.